rahulbabbar1/Algorithms/README.md

 # Algorithms
-	Interval Tree added for CSN-212 Tutorial 3 By Subhankar Mishra.
+	This repo is for submission of assignment, course under Subhankar Mishra.